Expressive Art Therapies

 - The connection between the brain and personal narratives about traumatic events

-The expressive art therapies are used early in the care of women and girls to ensure that their nervous systems have the time and resources needed to effectively process and recover from trauma.
+Expressive art therapy is used early in the care of women and children to ensure the nervous system has the time and resources to effectively process and recover from the trauma.

 “Imagination gives us the opportunity to envision new possibilities—it is an essential launch pad for making our hopes come true.
 It fires our creativity, relieves our boredom, alleviates our pain, enhances our pleasure, and enriches our most intimate relationships.”